 - Prepare the annual budget in conjunction with the elected officers.

 - Report to council on the results of local institute events and investments and make recommendations as to any future actions that should be taken.

-- Arrange for an annual independent audit of the local institute’s accounts, and annual financial statements.
+- Arrange for an annual audit or check of the local institute’s accounts, and annual financial statements.

-- Produce a set of annual financial statements for presentation to the external auditors and the AGM.
+- Produce a set of annual financial statements for presentation to the auditors and the AGM.

 - In the event of concern of a material malpractice or that the local institute is likely to become insolvent, report the concern to the CII.

-- Issue cheques and other payments upon production of authorised payment requests, ensuring all creditors are paid within credit terms established and all funds are collected from debtors within acceptable time periods.
+- Issue payments upon production of authorised payment requests, ensuring all creditors are paid within credit terms established and all funds are collected from debtors within acceptable time periods.

-- Ensure that all necessary returns are submitted to the CII including annual financial accounts and financial returns summary.
+- Ensure that all necessary returns are submitted to the CII, preferably via the local institute accounts tool.

 - Ensure that any special grant application to the CII is properly completed and is an accurate reflection of the needs of the local institute.

 - Ensure bank accounts are reconciled periodically and within a reasonable timeframe.
 Ideally these should be initialled and dated by a member of council, other than the person who actually compiled the reconciliations, to evidence this task is being properly completed.